Sheena Josselyn: Early life and education

 Josselyn was born in Cleveland, Ohio but grew up in Kingston, Ontario, Canada.
+She identifies as Metis.
 Josselyn completed her undergraduate education at Queens University in Kingston, Ontario, Canada.
-Following her undergraduate degree, Josselyn completed a masters in clinical psychology under the mentorship of Dr. Rick Beninger.
+Following her undergraduate degree, Josselyn completed a master's degree in clinical psychology under the mentorship of Dr. Rick Beninger.
 In her Masters, Josselyn published two first author papers, the first studying the modulatory effects of adenosine on dopamine in the striatum and the second on the interaction between neuropeptide Y and antipsychotics in the nucleus accumbens.

 Josselyn then moved to Toronto to complete her PhD in psychology and neuroscience at the University of Toronto.
 Under the mentorship of Dr. Franco Vaccarino, Josselyn studied the effects of CCKB and CCKA modulation on associative learning and published multiple first author papers.
 Following her PhD, Josselyn completed her postdoctoral work at Yale University in New Haven under the mentorship of Dr. Mike Davis.
 Shortly after, she moved to LA to complete another postdoc under the mentorship of Dr. Alcino J. Silva at the University of California Los Angeles.
 Josselyn helped discover the importance of CREB in memory formation and retrieval which led to probing the molecular mechanisms and biological purpose of forgetting.